 The results of the report uncover the following themes:

 - There is broad trust in nonprofits, except among underserved communities.
-People of color reported high levels of trust in the nonprofit sector than 10 years ago.
+People of color reported higher levels of trust in the nonprofit sector than 10 years ago.

 - There is uncertainty about the sector’s direction.
 Despite overall high levels of trust in the sector, people are unsure about its direction and believe everyday people are best positioned to make change.